freedict/tools/fd_tool/README.md

     [generated]
     user=USER

--   `file_access_with`: sets the file access strategy; possible values are rsync or sshfs, default is rsync
+-   `file_access_with`: sets the file access strategy; possible values are unison or sshfs, default is unison
+    -   unison: synchronisation of all files to local disk -- quicker operations, more initial download
+    -   sshfs (UNIX only): direct access over a network connection, slower actions and problematic, since direct file manipulation
 -   `[release]`: server on which to look for the released dictionaries, by default freedict.org.
 -   `[generated]`: this configures account information for the file services